 KJ-1.
-In Djibouti, Camp Lemonnier, the United States Africa Command (AFRICOM) footprint not only supports the ongoing commitment against terrorism but serves as a strategic outpost for US interests in the region.
+The Djibouti base, Camp Lemonnier, the United States Africa Command (USAFRICOM) footprint not only supports the ongoing commitment against terrorism but serves as a strategic outpost for US interests in the region.

 KJ-2.
 In contrast, China’s belt and road initiative places Djibouti as a key strategic point for projected economic trade expansion.
 Djibouti is also home to China’s first overseas military base – Chinese People’s Liberation Army Support Base.